Makiyu-py/KIGM-Dashboard/README.md

 ## Contributing

-If you'd like to contribute, please do in the development branch :)
+If you'd like to contribute, please do so in the development branch :)

 ## License